astro-datalab/datalab/README.md

 * Python 3.x (Python 3.8 recommended; **We are no longer supporting Python 2**)
 * fuse or OSX-FUSE (if you want to mount the remote storage as a local filesystem)

+For Ubuntu users:

+* If the pip installation instructions below fail for you complaining about a missing library `libcurl4-openssl-dev`, please install it using your software/package manager.

 ## Installation

 The ``noaodatalab`` package installs the ``datalab`` command line